Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Experiments results

-\textbf{Understanding Alzheimer’s disease}: Alzheimer’s disease (AD) is a degenerative brain disease and the most common form of dementia.
+Alzheimer’s disease (AD) is a degenerative brain disease and the most common form of dementia.
 It is estimated that around 55 million people are living with AD worldwide\footnote{\url{https://www.alz.org/alzheimer_s_dementia}.}.
 The public health, social and economic impact of AD is, therefore, an important problem.
-We used VDESP to understand the progression and diagnosis of the disease.
-Overall, VDESP's predictions uncovered what is known to be the ``gold standard" for relationships between AD biomarkers and cognition while, using samples from the posterior, hinting at interesting alternative explanations of the disease.
-See \cref{sec:additional results_alzheimer} for details.